appc/spec/SPEC.md

 Some well known isolators can be verified by the specification.
 Additional isolators will be added to this specification over time.

-An isolator is a JSON object with two required fields: "name" and "value".
-"name" is a string restricted to [AC Name](#ac-name-type) formatting. "value" can be an arbitrary JSON value.

 An executor MAY ignore isolators that it does not understand and run the pod without them.
 But, an executor MUST make information about which isolators were ignored, enforced or modified available to the user.
 An executor MAY implement a "strict mode" where an image cannot run unless all isolators are in place.